Kanpur: Geography

 Kanpur is located at in the central-western part of the state of Uttar Pradesh.
-The city lies at a distance of approx 484 km from national capital New Delhi and approx 80 km from the state capital Lucknow.
+The city lies 484 km southeast of the national capital, New Delhi, and 80 km southwest of the state capital, Lucknow.
 It is a part of the historical region of Awadh.

 Situated in the flat Indo-Gangetic Plains, Kanpur has an average elevation of 318 m above sea level.
 The Ganga flows by the city and several ghats are located on its banks, notably the Sati Chaura Ghat and Sarsaiya Ghat.
 The Brahmavart Ghat located at Bithoor (25 km northwards) is another ghat of religious importance.

 Several parks and recreational areas are located in Kanpur.
 Nana Rao Park and Phool Bagh are among the prominent parks in city that have existed from the time of the British Raj.
 The Moti Jheel, a rectangular lake, was originally developed as a drinking water reservoir.
 The lake has now been developed as a recreational area with a landscaped garden and a children's park.
 Nawabganj Bird Sanctuary is also located near Kanpur.

 Climate

 Like most of lowland northern India, Kanpur has a monsoon-influenced humid subtropical climate (Cwa) bordering on a hot semi-arid climate (BSh) under the Köppen climate classification.
 Kanpur sees an annual precipitation of 865–900 mm.
 The southwest monsoon enters around 20–23 June, and total precipitation from the monsoon is 750–800 mm.
 Southwest monsoon withdrawal takes place generally between the last week of September and the first week of October.
-The month of October also saw heavy monsoon rains in the years 1971 (133 mm), 1985 (367 mm), 1999 (137 mm), 2013 (143 mm), and 2022 (225 mm), and 2024 also saw significant rain showers.
+The month of October saw heavy monsoon rains in the years 1971 (133 mm), 1985 (367 mm), 1999 (137 mm), 2013 (143 mm), and 2022 (225 mm), and 2024.

-The years 2008, 2010, 2013, 2018–2022 and 2024 were ones when annual precipitation reached at least 1000 mm.
+Annual precipitation reached at least 1000 mm in 2008, 2010, 2013, 2018–2022 and 2024.